thingsboard/thingsboard.github.io/docs/edge/getting-started.md

         title: 'Select "My New Device" and navigate to the "Relations" tab.'
     3:
         image: /images/edge/getting-started/step-2-item-4.png
-        title: 'Switch the direction from "From" to "To" to view the relation to the edge that provisioned this device.'
+        title: 'Switch the direction from "From" to "To" to view the relation to the Edge that provisioned this device.'

 step3:
     0: